reidmorrison/symmetric-encryption/README.md

 environment must run the same encryption keys.

 Note: The generate step above must only be run once in each environment

+## Rails Configuration for a Heroku deployment

+Deploying to Heroku requires the encrypted key to be stored in an environment variable rather than as a file on disk.

+Generate the configuration file:

+    rails g symmetric_encryption:heroku_config

+Note: Ignore the warning about "Symmetric Encryption config not found" since it is being generated.

+Note: The encrypted keys for the release and production environments are displayed on screen and must be entered manually as environment variables into Heroku so that the application can find them when it starts.

+#### Save to version control

+This configuration file should be checked into the source code control system.
+It does Not include the Symmetric Encryption keys.

 ## Using in non-Rails environments